What is Toilet Running?

 Key Takeaways About Toilet Running

-- A running toilet wastes thousands of litres of water annually and increases water bills.
+- Running toilets waste thousands of litres of water annually and increase utility bills significantly.

-- Common causes include worn flappers, faulty fill valves, and damaged overflow tubes.
+- Common causes include faulty flappers, worn fill valves, and damaged flush valve seals.

-- Most running toilets can be repaired quickly by replacing internal tank components.
+- Most running toilet repairs are affordable and can be completed quickly by professionals.

-- Emergency plumbers can diagnose and fix running toilets same-day in Melbourne.
+- Emergency plumbers in Melbourne can diagnose and fix running toilets 24/7.

 Understanding Toilet Running: Definition and Context